alelodato/sapore-di-mare/TESTING.md

 ### Automated Testing

-For this project, automated tests were implemented using **Django’s built-in TestCase** framework.
+For the "booking" app, which operates the website's booking system, automated tests were implemented using **Django’s built-in TestCase** framework.
 The tests focus on the `Reservation` model and the `get_available_tables` utility function to ensure that the booking system behaves correctly in different scenarios.

 - **ReservationModelTest**